addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-The main reason you'd want to configure RequireJS is for shims, which is used to allow RequireJS to work with libraries that don't use `define()` in the code, but expose themselves globally.
-We'll cover this shortly.
+The main reason you'd want to configure RequireJS is to add shims, which we'll cover next.
 To see other configuration options available to you, I recommend checking out the [RequireJS documentation](http://requirejs.org/docs/api.html#config).

 ##### RequireJS Shims

-To use a library with RequireJS, ideally that library should come with AMD support.
+Ideally, each library that we use with RequireJS will come with AMD support.
 That is, it uses the `define` method to define the library as a module.
 However, some libraries - including Backbone and one of its dependencies, Underscore - don't do this.
-Fortunately RequireJS comes with a way to bypass this.
+Fortunately RequireJS comes with a way to work around this.

 To demonstrate this, first let's shim Underscore, and then we'll shim Backbone too.
 Shims are very simple to implement: